integrated-evaluation-framework/IEvaluate-Parent/README.md

 [IEvaluate-ML-Plugin]() - An IEvaluate Plugin that leverages Elasticsearch's innate ML capabilities to accelerate the debugging process, as well as utilizing anomaly detection to monitor application errors in a live environment

-[IEvaluate-ClinicalIE-Plugin]() - An example implementation of an IEvaluate plugin that supplies
+[IEvaluate-ClinicalIE-Plugin](https://github.com/integrated-evaluation-framework/IEvaluate-ClinicalIE-Plugin) - An example implementation of an IEvaluate plugin for a Clinical Information Extraction and Phenotyping Application